leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 With that in mind, I decided to try to get the code coverage of production code.
 Yeah, in production.

-But first, I'll introduce you to our subject.
+But first, let me introduce you to our monolith.

 ## ContaAzul, the monolith